 - Once training and assessment are complete, a ticket is automatically created for the Remedy team to process and grant IDM access.
 The IDM will be notified via email within 1 to 5 business days once access is granted.

 - Focus access will also be provided to the IDM in order for them to view asset reports.

 Removing an Instructional Device Manager (IDM)

-Principals may remove Remedy and Focus access of IDMs by following instructions HERE
+Principals may remove Remedy and Focus access of IDMs by following instructions on page 2 HERE

 Online IDM Training